Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Abstract

 \section{Abstract}

-This paper concerns the quadratic assignment problem (QAP), a class of challenging combinatorial optimization problems.
-We provide an equivalent rank-one doubly nonnegative (DNN) reformulation with fewer equality constraints, and derive the local error bounds for its feasible set.
-By leveraging these error bounds, we prove that the penalty problem induced by the difference of convexity (DC) reformulation of the rank-one constraint is a global exact penalty, and so is the penalty problem for its Burer-Monteiro (BM) factorization.
-As a byproduct, we verify that the penalty problem for the rank-one DNN reformulation proposed in \cite{Jiang21} is a global exact penalty without the calmness assumption.
-Then, we develop a continuous relaxation approach by seeking approximate stationary points of a finite number of penalty problems for the BM factorization with an augmented Lagrangian method, whose asymptotic convergence certificate is also provided under a mild condition.
-Numerical comparison with Gurobi for \textbf{131} benchmark instances validates the efficiency of the proposed DC exact penalty approach.
+This paper focuses on the error bounds for several equivalent rank-one doubly nonnegative (DNN) conic reformulations of the quadratic assignment problem (QAP), a class of challenging combinatorial optimization problems.
+We provide three equivalent rank-one DNN reformulations of the QAP, including the one proposed in \cite{Jiang21}, and establish the locally and globally Lipschitzian error bounds for their feasible sets.
+Then, these error bounds are employed to prove that the penalty problems induced by the difference-of-convexity (DC) reformulation of the rank-one constraint are global exact penalties, and so are the penalty problems for their Burer-Monteiro (BM) factorizations.
+As a byproduct, the penalty problem for the rank-one DNN reformulation in \cite{Jiang21} is shown to be a global exact penalty without the calmness assumption.
+Finally, we illustrate the application of these exact penalties by proposing a relaxation approach with one of them to seek a rank-one approximate feasible solution.
+This relaxation approach is validated to be superior to the commercial solver Gurobi for \textbf{132} benchmark instances in terms of the relative gap between the generated objective value and the known best one and the number of instances with better objective values.